-Modern-day surrogacy empowers women like you to help those who are yearning to build their family.
-It is true that not everyone can be a surrogate but more women qualify than you may realize.
+Surrogacy empowers women to help those who are yearning to build their family.
+And more women qualify than you may realize.
 Are you among those who have what it takes to give the incredible gift of family?
 Read on to learn the 10 signs which indicate that you may make a wonderful surrogate.

 Want to apply?
 Find the online application here.